 Any county by referendum may impose a sales tax, except on food and drugs, in 0.25% increments for public safety, public facility, mental health, substance abuse, or transportation purposes.
 The Illinois Department of Revenue collects those taxes.
-(55 ILCS 5/5-1006.5) At least 44 counties impose them.
+(55 ILCS 5/5-1006.5) At least 46 counties impose them.

 Any county (except Cook) by referendum may impose a sales tax in 0.25% increments up to 1%, except on food and drugs, for (1) school facility purposes, and/or (2) school resource officers and mental health professionals.
-Fifty-six counties impose the tax, each at a 1% rate.
+Fifty-seven counties impose the tax-all but one at a 1% rate.
+(The other county's rate is 0.50%.)
 The Illinois Department of Revenue collects these taxes.
 (55 ILCS 5/5-1006.7)